tokenjournal/site/content/editorial-policy.md

 Submissions to Decentralized Technology must satisfy at least one of these criteria to be deemed acceptable:

 - New, original ideas are proposed.
-- New, original techiques or approaches are developed, both theoretically or practically.
+- New, original techniques or approaches are developed, both theoretically or practically.
 - Incremental contributions are accepted only in the circumstance of providing practical implementations for theoretical concepts (i.e. a widespread technique is used to turn a well-known theoretical concept into a viable protocol, with huge impact).

 The quality of submissions has to be of academic standard.
 Submitting to Decentralized Technology should be seen as an opportunity to specify concepts in great amount of detail (the kind of detail that one can't usually put into a work intended for a broader audience) to allow quality peer-review.